freemocap/2025-nsf-pose/docs/notes/proposal-outline.md

           -  (ii) secure modification, integration, and release of content (e.g., secure software development methodologies, policies for patching known security vulnerabilities),
           -  (iii) chain of custody.
        -  **Handling of Sensitive Data:**
+          -   If the project involves sensitive data, the plan must discuss:
+              - the method of data collection
+              - identification of harms that could arise from its:
+                   - collection or
+                   - inadvertent dissemination,
-          -   If the project involves sensitive data, the plan must discuss the method of data collection and identification of harms that could arise from its collection or inadvertent dissemination, techniques that will be used to protect the privacy of individuals and organizations associated with the data and plans to request IRB and/or IACUC approval for data collection, aggregation, and analysis if applicable.
-Methods for providing other users with controlled access to datasets and the time period during which data will be available, and policies for authorizing access to the data and techniques (including security protections) that will be used to prevent the unauthorized dissemination of the data should also be discussed
+              - techniques that will be used to protect the privacy of individuals and organizations associated with the data
+              - plans to request IRB and/or IACUC approval for data collection, aggregation, and analysis if applicable.
+          - Methods for providing other users with controlled access to datasets
+          - the time period during which data will be available
+          -  policies for authorizing access to the data and techniques (including security protections) that will be used to prevent the unauthorized dissemination of the data should also be discussed

  > additional information on the Dissemination and Sharing of Research Results, see: https://www.nsf.gov/bfa/dias/policy/dmp.jsp.

+ Solicitation-Specific Submission Checklist:
+To assist proposal preparation, the following checklist is provided as a reminder of some important items that should be checked before submitting a proposal to this solicitation.
+For the items marked with "(RWR)," the proposal will be returned without review if the required item is non-compliant at the submission deadline.
+Note that these are requirements unique to this solicitation; for other return-without-review requirements, see the PAPPG.
+(RWR) The last line of the Project Summary must consist of the word "Keywords" followed by a colon and between 2-5 keywords separated by semi- colons.
+The first keyword must denote the acronym of the directorate that most closely matches the technical topic advanced in the OSE.
+The additional keywords (2-5) must be words (or phrases) that describe the primary intended impact area for the proposed OSE – e.g., "Climate Change", or "Healthcare", etc.
+(RWR) The Project Description must have a section labeled "Context of the Open-Source Ecosystem" (or "Context of OSE") that discusses the context and vision of the proposed OSE.
+(RWR) The maximum budget shown on the Cover Sheet and on the budget sheets must not exceed $300,000 for Phase I proposals and $1,500,000 for Phase II proposals.
+(RWR) A minimum of three and up to five letters of collaboration from third-party contributors or users of the open-source product must be included as
+Supplementary Documents.
+(RWR) A Project Personnel, Collaborators and Partner Organizations list as a Supplementary Document must be included.